MohammadRuhulAmin/mongodb_tutorial/README.md

 - **Mobile applications:** MongoDB provides a flexible data model, which is an essential requirement for the dynamic nature and varying data types of mobile applications.

 **In conclusion, MongoDB is a powerful and versatile NoSQL database that can efficiently handle unstructured and semi-structured data, making it an excellent choice for various applications and industries.**

-## <span style="color:green">MongoDB Terminology</span>

-This section of the guide will introduce you to the basic terminology used while working with MongoDB.
-Understanding these terms will help you to grasp the fundamentals of MongoDB and make it easier for you to follow along with the rest of the guide.

 ## <span style="color: green">Topics</span>